 Description: This Metolius Super Chalk Sock, is one of the most affordable chalks out there, and it has a long-standing reputation behind it.
 It’s been in the market for years, and many climbers have trusted their health and safety to this climbing chalk.

 One of the best things is the fact that this chalk is fit for different purposes.
 It will perform well in indoor climbing, weight lifting an even outdoors climbing.
 Of course sweaty hands are always likely to win the battle, but for the price you are paying, this chalk is very good.

 With this product, you also get to save costs on having to buy a new sock over and over again; just place more chalk in it when it’s empty.
 The added drying agent allows your hands to stay moisture-free and reduces friction so you’re not tearing your fingers and palms open.

 There is some dust that gets in the air when you’re refilling this sock, but that’s to be expected.

 The light weight won’t weigh you down either, and you can get a lot of use out of just one block.
-It will kick up a lot of dust and you will have to reapply, but the cost makes it affordable for you to buy these blocks in bulk.
+The weight also makes it ideal for bouldering, especially when climbers find themselves in uncomfortable body positions, where even the slightest miss-distribution of weight can make them fall.
+On the downside, it will kick up a lot of dust and you will have to reapply, but the cost makes it affordable for you to buy these blocks in bulk.

 Have any comments you’d like to share about any of these products?
 Got any suggestions on products we should include in a future list?
 Feel free to leave your commentary with us in the section below and we may include them in future articles to come.